psukphranee/C-How-to-Program-9-e/CPP_Projects/Machine Language/README.md

 # Simpletron Machine Language

-The content below introduces the problem at hand.
-I created an interpreter for the Simpletron Machine Language. **main.cpp** contains the code for the core of the interpreter.
-It uses a predefined program to test its functionality.
+## File Contents

+The **main.cpp** file contains code for the Simpletron Machine Language interpreter.
+The code in this file

 **main2.cpp** is a revision of **main.cpp** that takes instructions from user input and executes those commands.
 The revision also includes code that outputs a memory dump at the end of the program.